Hair Loss After Metabolic & Bariatric Surgery or Significant Weight Loss

 Many will agree that the benefits of a gastric sleeve for patients in need of one vastly outweigh this short-term problem of hair loss.

 If you lose more than this or the problem doesn’t go away, another cause may be involved.
-In that case, the best course is probably to see your doctor.
+In that case, the best course is to see your doctor.

 Find Our if Your Nutrient Levels are Low

-Bariatric patients should have a series of tests before and after surgery.
+Metabolic and bariatric patients should have a series of tests before and after surgery.
 Ask your doctor what the results mean for your nutrient levels.
 You can ask your doctor if there are extra tests you can go for to check this.

 These tests will often show if you have an iron, calcium, or protein deficiency, for example.
 You can then start supplementing for these at the right dose.*

-Managing Hair Loss After Bariatric Surgery
+Managing Hair Loss After Metabolic and Bariatric Surgery

 - Take your specific bariatric multivitamin daily*